 - Find your best light source.
 Just because you cook in the kitchen doesn’t mean you have to photograph there.
 Learn where your light comes in at your house.
 As food bloggers many times we are chasing light all through the house.
 I have a wall of glass at my house that faces east.
 In the morning with some diffusion it is gorgeous once the sun gets over that wall.
 But by the afternoon, it’s a pretty flat image.
 I have a large south facing window upstairs that works really well.

 Pick Pretty Food to Photograph

 Not all food and photographs are created equal.
-I can’t believe I’m saying this, but yes, some food is just plain ugly.
-Not only is it ugly, it’s hard to photograph.
-When first starting out, I recommend staying away from the tricky stuff.
+I can’t believe I’m saying this, but yes, some food is plain ugly.
+Not only is it ugly, but it’s also hard to photograph.
+So when first starting out, I recommend staying away from the tricky stuff.
 You know what I mean, brown gravy, a roast, curries.

-Food with color and vibrancy are great to use when starting out.
-Think something as simple as fruit.
-You get oranges, yellows, reds, pinks and they have some much texture.
+Food with color and vibrancy is great to use when starting out.
+Think of something as simple as fruit.
+You get oranges, yellows, reds, pinks, and they have so much texture.

 Start with White

-I think the second best tip for taking better food photos is learn to use a color wheel.
+I think the second-best tip for taking better food photos is to learn to use a color wheel.
 Adobe has a great free color wheel system.
-Once you know how to work with complementary colors your life will change.
+Once you know how to work with complementary colors, your life will change.
 We use the color wheel to decide simple things like what to put on our plates.
-You could use it even when you are trying to choose props that go on the table to be included in the photograph.
+You could use it even when you try to choose props that go on the table to be included in the photograph.
 It’s a great practice to get into the habit of using your color wheel.